-The UK's plumbing and heating industry have been struggling with a serious skills shortage for some time now.
+The UK's plumbing and heating industry has been struggling with a serious skills shortage for some time now.
 Plumbers and gas engineers are in exceedingly high demand; many have found themselves forced to turn down jobs because there's simply no room in their tightly-packed schedules.

-Is there a faster way to become a gas engineer?
+What's the fastest way to become a gas engineer?

 Browse Our Gas Engineer Courses >